-- (a) Standard boarding bursary; - (b) A boarding bursary for the term breaks excluding the December/January period if the pupils do not return to the Chatham's for those periods; - (c) The cost of return air fares for the four term breaks; - (d) The cost of internal travel between airport and the child's school for the December/January period only; - (e) For pupils' resident on Pitt Island, free passage between Pitt and Chatham Islands at the beginning and end of each school term. - 7 Chatham Islands Allowance - 7.1 The allowance shall be:
+- (a) Standard boarding bursary; - (b) A boarding bursary for the term breaks excluding the December/January period if the pupils do not return to the Chathams for those periods; - (c) The cost of return air fares for the four term breaks; - (d) The cost of internal travel between airport and the child's school for the December/January period only; - (e) For pupils resident on Pitt Island, free passage between Pitt and Chatham Islands at the beginning and end of each school term.

+7 Chatham Islands Allowance

+7.1 The allowance shall be:

-Basic Rate (\$) Basic Rate plus Partner (\$) Child Supplement (per Child) (\$)
+Basic Rate Basic Rate plus Partner Child Supplement (per Child)

+(\$) (\$) (\$)

-Isolation 806.56 1613.11
+Isolation 806.56 1,613.11

-Freight 2662.42 4119.96 665.64
+Freight 2,662.42 4,119.96 665.64

-The Freight component will be adjusted to reflect actual costs of the freight component provided in 7.2.
+\The Freight component will be adjusted to reflect actual costs of the freight component provided in clause 7.2 below.

-7.2 (a) The freight component, as provided for in subclause 7.1 above, shall be based on the following:
+7.2 (a) The freight component, as provided for in clause 7.1 above, shall be based on the following:

 Basic Rate Plus Partner

 (\$) (\$)

-Shipping 1058.93 1345.61
+Shipping 1,058.93 1,345.61

 Chatham duties, etc 211.89 269.23

 Freight forwarders 404.49 808.98

 Air freight 372.70 745.39

-Sub Total 2048.00 3169.20
+Sub Total 2,048.00 3,169.20

 Tax Reimbursement 614.43 950.76

-Total 2743.68 4119.96
+Total 2,743.68 4,119.96

 - (b) The Chatham Island duties, etc shall be calculated on the basis of 20 per cent of the shipping freight cost. - (c) Freight forwarders shall be calculated on the basis of one cubic metre from the point of purchase to freight forwarders (\$12.39) from freight forwarders to a port of embarkation (\$28.00) at 10 times per annum for the basic rate.
-Two metres shall be the basis for the basic rate plus partner calculation. - (d) Air freight shall be calculated on the basis of its minimum charge of \$14.95 per kilo, per fortnight (two kilos for the basic rate plus partner). - (e) Employing authorities may reimburse employees for other freight costs additional to those provided for in paragraphs (a)-(d) above.
+Two metres shall be the basis for the basic rate plus partner calculation. - (d) Air freight shall be calculated on the basis of its minimum charge of \$14.95 per kilo, per fortnight (two kilos for the basic rate plus partner). - (e) Employing authorities may reimburse employees for other freight costs additional to those provided for in paragraphs (a)-(d) above. - 7.3 The isolation component shall be adjusted annually according to movements in the isolation allowance.

-- 7.3 The isolation component shall be adjusted annually according to movements in the isolation allowance. - 7.4 The freight component shall be adjusted according to actual movements in freight costs of shipping freight forwarders and air freight plus tax rate changes. - 7.5 Employees on Pitt Island shall receive an additional freight component of \$688.05 based on 12 flights per annum.
-This shall be adjusted according to actual cost movements by aviation. - 7.6 Payment of Fares to Mainland for Professional Development Employing authorities shall pay an actual or equivalent return air fare (not to exceed \$2000) by normal air flight per principal per annum for the purposes of professional development.
-The professional development will require the approval of the Board of Trustees.
+- 7.4 The freight component shall be adjusted according to actual movements in freight costs of shipping freight forwarders and air freight plus tax rate changes. - 7.5 Employees on Pitt Island shall receive an additional freight component of \$688.05 based on 12 flights per annum.
+This shall be adjusted according to actual cost movements by aviation. - 7.6 Payment of fares to Mainland for professional development Employing authorities shall pay an actual or equivalent return air fare (not to exceed \$2,000) by normal air flight per principal per annum for the purposes of professional development.
+The professional development will require the approval of the Board.
 The principal shall become eligible for the subsidy on each anniversary of their arrival in the Chatham Islands.

-8 Chatham Island Removal Expenses

-Employees who are eligible for removal expenses under clause 1.1 of Appendix 2 of this Agreement shall be entitled to the provisions set out in Appendix 2.
-Where a service provided by the ministry for the transfer of their effect and transit insurance is not available, the employee is eligible for the reimbursement of 100% of the actual and reasonable expenses arising from the transfer of their effects.
+8 Chatham Island Removal Expenses Employees who are eligible for removal expenses under clause 1.1 of Appendix 2 of this Agreement shall be entitled to the provisions set out in Appendix 2.
+Where a service provided by the Ministry for the transfer of their effects and transit insurance is not available, the employee is eligible for the reimbursement of 100% of the actual and reasonable expenses arising from the transfer of their effects.